mhrosas/mhrosas.github.io/CAenSevilla.md

 > closely related to the blob encoding of Kreweras, Moszkowski,
 > and Picciotto, we define parking functions anew and construct
 >  a record-preserving bijection with Cayley trees.
 This leads
 >  to an equidistribution of six statistics on both structures.
-On a second closely related work
-> we bould on the record decomposition to understand the record generating functions for trees and forest.
+> More recently, we have been looking at the record generating functions for trees and forests.
->
+> A Maria de Maetzu grant funds his PhD research.

 -  [Aaron Ocampo](https://www.linkedin.com/in/aar%C3%B3n-ocampo-amaya-b227ba310/?originalSubdomain=es)